antoinevastel/antoinevastel.github.io/_posts/2020-02-09-detecting-web-bots.md

 In a security context, it's safe to assume that attackers are likely to lie on their fingerprints.
 That's why security fingerprinting scripts tend to collect multiple attributes to correlate if their values are consistent with each other, or if some of them have been spoofed, i.e. purposefully modified.
 I talk more about the topic of fingerprint consistency in this <a href="https://antoinevastel.com/tracking/2018/07/01/eval-canvasdef.html">blog post</a> and this <a href="https://hal.inria.fr/hal-01820197">paper.</a>

-Fingerprints can be collected at different layers:
-- Network (TCP and TLS fingerprinting)
-- Application (browser fingerprinting)

-### Passive TCP fingerprinting
-TCP fingerprinting consists in collecting features extracted from the IPv4 and IPV6 headers, as well as TCP headers to identify the nature of the software sending the requests, as well as the platform it is running on.
-It can be used to detect the presence of proxies or to detect when a browser is running in a virtual machine.
-Indeed, in the case a browser is running behind a proxy or in a virtual machine, there might be inconsistencies between the TCP fingerprint and the OS/browser claimed in the user agent.

-### TLS fingerprinting
-TLS fingerprinting leverages the set of TLS cipher suites supported by a client to uncover its nature.
-While TCP and TLS fingerprinting can help to understand the environment in which the browser is running (the OS and its version, as well as whether it is a VM), it is less effective to accurately determine the nature of the browser.
-Indeed, the TCP stack does not necessarily vary between different versions of the same browser.
-Moreover, whether it is headless Chrome/Firefox, there are no differences in the TCP stack between the headless version and their non-headless counterpart.

 ### Browser fingerprinting
 Browser fingerprinting leverages JavaScript as well as the HTTP headers sent by the browser.